cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 # 1. Problem Statement and Motivation

-One of the most challenging problems in logistics and supply chain network is meeting the scheduled shipment delivery.
+One of the most challenging problems in logistics and supply chain network is meeting the scheduled shipment delivery (Chopra et al., 2004).
 A firm has limited time and budget and needs to receive and deliver its shipments on time.
+A missed or delayed delivery could cause a bullwhip effect in a supply chain, impacting other operations (Hu, 2019).
 The common issues negatively affecting deliveries' timeliness are poor shipment delivery planning, lading errors, and attaching incorrect documentation (Lingaro Group,2020).
 There are many ways to improve delivery times.
-Firms may achieve on-time deliveries by planning proper schedules in line with capacities, adequate tracking and collaborating with suppliers, accurate forecasting and monitoring efficiency, and integrating and controlling systems.
+Firms may achieve on-time deliveries by planning proper schedules in line with capacities, adequate tracking and collaborating with suppliers, accurate forecasting and monitoring efficiency, and integrating and controlling systems (Martin et al., 1998).

-Machine Learning methods can considerably help suppliers with utilizing historical data on shipment delivery and predict whether a shipment with specific characteristics (origin, destination, shipment type, etc.) will deliver on time or not.
+Machine Learning methods can considerably help suppliers with utilizing historical data on shipment delivery and predict whether a shipment with specific characteristics (origin, destination, shipment type, etc.) will deliver on time or not (Hughes et al., 2019).
 This prediction model substantially helps suppliers and third-party logistics companies to enhance their supply chain network and offer more reasonable delivery dates to their customers.
 For instance, if the prediction shows that the delivery of a specific type of shipment or delivery to a particular destination will have a delay, the provider might figure out the main issues to enhance the network in the future.
 They can also notice the customer that the shipment might not deliver on time.

-In this project, we propose several modeling scenarios based on the available data and the stage at which a firm wants to predict if a shipment will be delivered on time or not using various supervised machine learning methods.
+In this project, we propose several modeling scenarios based on the available data and the stage at which a firm wants to predict if a shipment will be delivered on time or not, using various supervised machine learning methods.
 Therefore, in this project, our target is a binary feature indicating that if a shipment meets its scheduled delivery or not.
 For this purpose, we utilized various time-independent predictors such as supplier location, shipment origin, shipment destination, shipment type, shipment material, the quantity of the shipment, etc. and time-dependent features such as different milestones indicating that if a shipment has met its scheduled date for that milestone or not.
 Logistics firms usually have a system to track their shipments from an origin to a destination.
-They also set several milestones and plan schedules for each milestone to track if a shipment will follow its scheduled plan.
+They also set several milestones and plan schedules for each milestone to track if a shipment will follow its scheduled plan (Otto, 2003).
 In this case study, we collected data from an extensive Engineering, Procurement, and Construction (EPC) logistics firm with a large-scale supply chain network and gathers different time-independent and time-dependent features shipments.
 This firm sets ten milestones for tracking a shipment at different stages, from issuing a purchase order to delivery to the destination.
 For each milestone, the firm sets a scheduled date that expects the shipment to meet and collected an actualized date that the shipment met that milestone.
 The difference between the scheduled and actualized dates for each milestone shows that if the shipment has met that milestone or not.
 This study aims to predict if a shipment will meet the final milestone (milestone 10), which is delivery to the end customer.
 To this end, we designed different modeling scenarios and developed appropriate machine learning models for each scenario.

 # 2. Introduction and Data Description

 The satisfaction of delivery requirements and customers’ expectations is essential for every business.
 Four of the top six challenges reported by the 2020 MHI Annual Industry Report are related to higher customer expectations and faster delivery.
 Increasing attention is given to on-time delivery of goods in the logistics and distribution industry.
 With uncertainties in customer demands, on-time deliveries cannot be ensured frequently (Zhang et al., 2016).
 On-time delivery is defined as a process and supply chain efficiency measure, which measures the number of finished goods or services delivered to customers on time and in full.
 It helps determine how efficiently we meet our customer's or agreed deadlines (Lean Manufacturing & Operations Management).

-Weak delivery performance negatively affects customer satisfaction and indicates low production efficiency and materials handling procedures.
+Weak delivery performance negatively affects customer satisfaction (Lim et al., 2001) and indicates low production efficiency and materials handling procedures.
 Poor delivery can cause several issues affecting other aspects of a company’s supply chain network, such as production delays due to material shortages, avoidable expedited shipping costs, and customer dissatisfaction (Otto Motors, 2017).
 Therefore, suppliers need to predict delivery time accurately and, according to this prediction, offer a precise delivery time to their customers.
 Also, they need to know which shipments might deliver delayed based on historical data.
 This helps them to notice the customer and provide more actual delivery time to the customer.
 Furthermore, on-time delivery is not just about customer satisfaction and deadlines.
 Not meeting on-time delivery can affect the entire business's functioning, including its financial stability (Lingaro Group,2020).

 In this project, we want to utilize supervised machine learning techniques to predict whether a shipment will meet its scheduled delivery time or not.
 For this purpose, we collected data from an extensive Engineering, Procurement, and Construction (EPC) logistics firm that has provided data for individual items being shipped through its supply chain network.
 The dataset contains more than 93,000 records and 137 features about the characteristics of shipments, origin, destination, and 10 milestones that the supplier has defined to track a shipment from an origin to a destination.
 These milestones show that if a shipment has met the scheduled plan of the firm.
 In other words, there are two dates (i.e., scheduled and actualized dates) for each milestone, indicating that if that milestone has been met or not.
 The 10th milestone is the shipment delivery to the final customer that we want to predict.
 Table 1 describes the most important features in this dataset.